-A quick and easy guide to help you buy the right balance bike for your little rider.
+A guide to buying the best bike for your little one.

 Balance bikes are more popular than ever.
 With so many styles, sizes and materials available, how do you know which one is the best for your child?

 To help you make the right choice, here is a quick guide to the main things to consider when buying a balance bike.

 When it comes to balance bikes, size should be your number one consideration.
 When standing over the bike, your child needs to be able to put both feet flat on the ground and have at least 2 to 3 cm clearance above the seat.

 Another way to measure this is by using your child’s inseam measurement.
 The inseam measurement is the distance from your child’s crotch to the floor.

 Don’t be tempted to buy your child a bike ‘to grow into’.
 The right size bike will be easier to ride and will be used more often.
 If you want to make your child’s bike last longer, look for features such as adjustable seatposts and handlebars.

 As a rule, a balance bike shouldn’t weigh any more than 30% of your child’s weight.
 If the bike is too heavy, your child will have trouble moving and turning it around.
 Besides, if you’re the parent of a toddler, you’ll be the one carrying the bike when your little one decides they don’t feel like riding – so a lighter balance bike could be a better choice for you.